Commercial horticulturists are involved in the growing, distribution and selling of food, crops and plants

 Beginners' courses are also available for those thinking of a career in horticulture.
 For details of courses, see the Lantra course finder.

 A postgraduate qualification is not essential.

-- comfortable working in a team and using your own initiative;
+- ability to work in a team and use your initiative

-Practical experience is essential for entry into this career.
-Experience in retailing and/or gardening and evidence of an interest in fresh produce and plants is useful for those seeking work on the commercial side.
+You'll need to gain practical experience to enter this career.
+Experience in retailing and/or gardening and evidence of an interest in fresh produce and plants is useful if you want to work on the commercial side.